jsw0002/jsw0002.github.io/constitution.md

 ![Winner's Ring](images\Fantasy-Football-Championship-Ring-Display-with-Gems-resize.jpg)

 Championship Trophy and Toilet Bowl trophy should be transferred to the new owners within 30 days of the league end date.
 Loser pays all shipping fees if necessary.

+*Troy Rule* As punishment for finishing last in the league the loser will have to take a picture of themselves holding the toilet bowl and make it their team picture for the next season.
+As well as their team name will have to incorporate the word "loser".

 ## League Setup and Competition